matloff/fastStat/README.md

 need not be normal.
 This is a quantity in [-1,1], often denoted by &rho;.

+One useful interpretation of correlation is that &rho;<sup>2</sup>(U,V) is the proportional reduction in Mean Squared Error in predicting V.
+Here we are comparing predicting V with and without using U.

 If we are analyzing a group of variables X<sub>i</sub>, i = 1,...,p, their *correlation matrix* is p X p, with the i,j element being &rho;(X<sub>i</sub>,X<sub>j</sub>).